KaneCheshire/Peasy/README.md

 Q: Can I use this in my app for the App Store?

 A: Peasy is designed for UI tests but also works in regular apps.
-Peasy doesn't use and private APIs, so shouldn't be rejected, but it will also depend on what you're using Peasy for.
+Peasy doesn't use any private APIs, so shouldn't be rejected, but it will also depend on what you're using Peasy for.

 ## Credits